squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

       etc
 ```

 I only have the faintest idea of what could be going on here.
 My guess is that this is some sort of half-baked leftover behavior from the 16-bit resource compiler that never got properly updated in the move to the 32-bit compiler, since in the 16-bit version of `rc.exe`, numbers were compiled as `FF <number as u8>` instead of `FF FF <number as u16>`.
-However, the result we see doesn't fully match what we'd expect if that were the case&mdash;instead of `FF 80`, we get `80 FF`, so I don't think this explanation holds up.
+However, the results we see don't fully match what we'd expect if that were the case&mdash;instead of `FF 80`, we get `80 FF`, so I don't think this explanation holds up.

 <p><aside class="note">

-Note also that the `0x80` cutoff is also the cutoff for to the ASCII range, so that might also be relevant (but there's no legitimate reason for it to be).
+Note also that the `0x80` cutoff is also the cutoff for to the ASCII range, so that might also be relevant (but I don't think there's any legitimate reason for it to be).

 </aside></p>